From the site of a former castle to the "Kaiserpfalz".

 The 20th century dawns and the Bavarian state, which by now owns the building, announces plans to set up a lunatic asylum or warehouse in the castle.
 Rumour has it that the building is even threatened with demolition.
 The citizens of Forchheim raise in uproar against this.

-In 1905 dignitaries of Forchheim, led by the High school teacher and second mayor Doctor Hans Räbel, found the historical society of Forchheim (Historischen Verein Forchheim) with the goal to preserve the “Kaiserpfalz“, to open a museum within and from thereon to cultivate the history of the region.
+In 1905, Forchheim notables, led by the grammar school school teacher and second mayor Dr. Hans Räbel, joined forces to form the "Forchheim Historical Society".
+The aim was to preserve the “Kaiserpfalz“, to set up a museum in it and to cultivate the history of the region from then on.

 The association collected 353 paintings, graphics, photographs and household objects -above all the excavation finds from the Ehrenbürg - from the local population.